Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 dotnet add package Finbuckle.MultiTenant.EntityFrameworkCore
 ```

 Derive the database context from `MultiTenantDbContext`.
-Make sure to forward the `TenantContext` and `DbContextOptions<T>` into the base constructor:
+Make sure to forward the `TenantInfo` and `DbContextOptions<T>` into the base constructor:

 ```
 public class BloggingDbContext : MultiTenantDbContext {
-    public BloggingDbContext(TenantContext tenantContext, DbContextOptions<BloggingDbContext> options) :
+    public BloggingDbContext(TenantInfo tenantInfo, DbContextOptions<BloggingDbContext> options) :
-        base(tenantContext, options) { }
+        base(tenantInfo, options) { }

     public DbSet<Blog> Blogs { get; set; }
     public DbSet<Post> Posts { get; set; }
 }
 ```

-There is also a base constructor which takes a connection string parameter instead of a `TenantContext`.
+There is also a base constructor which takes a connection string parameter instead of a `TenantInfo`.
 Use this for [design time context creation](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dbcontext-creation) for use with migrations or other tools.
-This will effectively behave as if the `TenantContext` is null for any queries or commands.
+This will effectively behave as if the `TenantInfo` is null for any queries or commands.

-If using multiple databases and relying on the `ConnectionString` property of the `TenantContext` then the database context will need to configures itself in its `OnConfiguring` method using its inherited `ConnectionString` property.
-This property returns the connection string for the current `TenantContext`:
+If using multiple databases and relying on the `ConnectionString` property of the `TenantInfo` then the database context will need to configures itself in its `OnConfiguring` method using its inherited `ConnectionString` property.
+This property returns the connection string for the current `TenantInfo`:

 ```
 public class BloggingDbContext : MultiTenantDbContext